Home > Calm Clarity Guides > Dental Visits

 Dental Visits

-Learn what happens at the dentist, common sensory considerations, and gentle ways to help a child feel prepared and supported.
+This page explains what typically happens at the dentist, common sensory considerations, and supportive ways to help a child feel ready, understood, and reassured before, during, and after their appointment.

 FAQ: Dental Visits for Children